Three Minute Thesis Competition

 The Three Minute Thesis (3MT®) Competition challenges you to present a compelling spoken presentation on your research topic to entertain and inform an academic, but non-specialist audience.
 Being able to present your research to an audience who knows little or nothing about your area of study is an important skill that all researchers need to develop.
 Taking part in the Three Minute Thesis competition will provide you with valuable experience of explaining your research and its significance in an accessible and engaging way.
 The Three Minute Thesis (3MT®) is an academic competition developed by the University of Queensland, Australia and its success has led to the establishment of local and national competitions in several countries.

-The Keele University wide Three Minute Thesis (3MT®) Competition will involve different schools/research institutes organising and hosting their own heats.
-There will also be a heat open to everyone at the Institute Postgraduate conference.
-Winners from the competition heats will go forward to the Keele University Final on June 18th at the KPA Bob Beatty Awards Evening to be held in the Salvin Room, Keele Hall.
-The overall Keele winner will go forward to the VITAE National competition where the finalist from each institution will take part in the Vitae hosted virtual semi-final.
-From here six finalists will then be selected to perform live at the Vitae Researcher Development International Conference during the gala dinner in Birmingham on the 17th September 2018.
+Winners from the competition held at the Institute Postgraduate conference will go forward to the Keele University Final at a celebratory event to be held in June.
+The Keele winner will go forward to the VITAE National competition where the finalist from each institution will take part in the virtual semi-final.
+From here six finalists will then be selected to perform live at the Vitae Researcher Development International Conference during the gala dinner on September 16th 2019 in Birmingham.

-Keele Three Minute Thesis Grand Final to be held at the Bob Beattie Postgraduate Student of the Year Awards Evening on Monday June 18th 2018.
+Keele Three Minute Thesis Grand Final to be held at a celebratory event in June 2019.

 All current doctoral researchers including Professional Doctorates candidates who have successfully passed their doctoral progression are eligible to enter.
 You may also enter if your thesis is under submission by the date of your first presentation.

-To take part in the ILAS PG conference Three Minute Thesis competition on April 19th please register here.
+To take part in the Keele Three Minute Thesis competition on 29 April please register here.
 Registration involves submitting a title and abstract (150 words max) about your research that is aimed at a non-specialist audience.
 This will be included in the conference handbook and also in a special Conference edition of JADE.

 - A single static PowerPoint slide is permitted.
 No slide transitions, animations or ‘movement’ of any description are allowed.
 The slide is to be presented from the beginning of the oration.